jsimonson2013/simple-http-streamer/example/README.md

 Requires node and npm.
 Also, you should be using headphones to avoid feedback.

-From simple-http-streamer/example/server:
+From `simple-http-streamer/example/server` run:
-* node server
+* `node server`

 In web browser:
-* navigate to file:///{path-to-project}/simple-http-streamer/example/static/broadcaster.html
+* navigate to `file:///{path-to-project}/simple-http-streamer/example/static/broadcaster.html`
-* press *Record*
+* press *Record* button

 In another tab/window/browser:
-* navigate to file:///{path-to-project}/simple-http-streamer/example/static/listener.html
+* navigate to `file:///{path-to-project}/simple-http-streamer/example/static/listener.html`
-* press *Listen!*
+* press *Listen!* button

 At this point, you should be hearing your own audio.

-Make sure to stop the listener (refresh/close page or pause), then press *Quit* on the broadcaster when finished.
+Make sure to stop the listener (refresh/close page or pause), then press *Quit* button on the broadcaster when finished.
 If not, you will need to manually delete the {project-root}/example/server/stream/livestream.ogg file.